leettools-dev/leettools-mcp/README.md

 ## License

-This MCP server is licensed under the Apache License, Version 2.0 (the "License").
+The LeetTools MCP server is licensed under the Apache License, Version 2.0 (the "License").
 You may not use this software except in compliance with the License.
 A copy of the License is provided in the LICENSE file in this repository.

 Unless required by applicable law or agreed to in writing, the software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.